ComplianceAsCode/content/README.md

 ### Why?

-This project is an attempt to allow multiple organizations to efficiently develop security content by avoiding redundancy, which is possible by taking advantage of the powerful build system of this project.
+We want multiple organizations to be able to efficiently develop security content.
+By taking advantage of the powerful build system of this project we avoid as much redundancy as possible.

 The build system combines the easy-to-edit YAML rule files with OVAL checks, Ansible task snippets, Bash fixes and other files.
 Templating is provided at every step to avoid boilerplate.
 Security identifiers